-Natural disasters pose a unique risk to drivers
+Natural disasters pose a unique risk to road safety

 - Auto insurance